ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

    b.
 Select your region.

    c.
-Select the custom image you imported.
+Select the custom image that you imported.

    d.
 Use Memory Profile (2 vcpus, 16 gb ram, 4 gps).